Mortgages and divorce

 Who is liable for the mortgage?

 When it comes to determining liability for a mortgage, it is important to understand that if you and your partner have jointly applied for a mortgage, the property will typically be held in both of your names.
-In this scenario, both parties will be responsible for the mortgage payments, regardless of whether one of you is currently living in the property.

 It is important to note that if payments are not made, the lender has the right to pursue either party, or both, for the outstanding balance, and this can have a negative impact on both parties’ credit ratings.